os-climate/sostrades-dev-tools/docs/source/user_manual.md

 The **execution sequence** has different levels and shows the parallel executions at each level: <br>
 ![](images/platform_study/study_workspace/visualisation/execution_sequence.png) <br>
-In this example, there are four parallel executions happening at this level, on per scenario.
+In this example, there are four parallel executions happening at this level, one per scenario.

 The **study coupling graph** also has different levels and shows the relationship between nodes of the study: <br>
 ![](images/platform_study/study_workspace/visualisation/study_coupling_graph.png) <br>